shikhardhwaj/Importing-and-Cleaning-of-SmartPhone-Data/CodeBook.md

 # CodeBook for Human Activity Recognition Using Smartphones Dataset

-The original "Human Activity Recognition Using Smartphones Dataset" was used as a base for transformations.
+The original "Human Activity Recognition Using Smartphones Dataset from UCI HAR Dataset" was used as a base for transformations.

 ## The original dataset description